ManuUseGitHub/Gloups/README.md

 |[![MIT license][license-badge]][license-link]|[![uglify service][uglify-badge]][uglify-link] [![typescript service][typescript-badge]][typescript-link] [![coffeescript service][coffee-badge]][coffee-link]|[![less service][less-badge]][less-link] [![sass service][sass-badge]][sass-link] [![clean css service][cleanCSS-badge]][cleanCSS-link]|

 ## A Gulp implementation once and for all
 That ecosystem provides services like compression of scripts (CSS and JS) , compilation of scripts (LESS, SASS, TS and JS) and more ... on the fly globaly from a root path like C:\ or Home folder.

 Say no more implementation of gulp localy for every project use juste one, use this one.

-### in other words
+### In other words
 The purpose is to ovoid installing gulp in every project and repeat dozen of time the same code for the same purpose in every project.
 Just configure Gloups and a file local to the project and you're done.

 ## End user installation